mhtjsh/protein-dna-interface/README.md

-# A Comprehensive Protein-DNA Interface Generation Pipeline with Residue Propensity Map
+# A Comprehensive Protein-DNA Interface Generation Tool with Residue Propensity Map

 Welcome to the Protein_DNA_Interface_Generation repository!
 This README provides a complete overview of the repository structure, workflow details, Docker usage, and more. 🚀